Category Archives: Russian Royals

 In early February 1796, Juliane was baptized into the Russian Orthodox Church and took the name Anna Feodorovna.
 Just weeks later, on February 26, 1796, she and Konstantin were married.
 The marriage was unhappy from the beginning and they had no children.
 From most accounts, Konstantin was forced into marrying and had no real interest in Juliane.
 Both were still teenagers, had little in common, and Konstantin was focused solely on his military career.
 He was also known to be quite violent toward her.
 Extremely jealous, particularly of his elder brother Alexander, Konstantin would not allow Juliane to leave her rooms unless he was accompanying her.
 Her only friend at the Russian court was her sister-in-law, the former Luise of Baden.

 Although still technically married, Juliane had several affairs, two of which resulted in the birth of children.
 In October 1808, she gave birth to a son, Eduard Edgar Schmidt-Löwe.
-The father was believed to be Jules de Seigneux, a French nobleman, but there are also some who believe it was actually Emperor Alexander I. Ten years later, Juliane’s brother, Ernst I, Duke of Saxe-Coburg and Gotha, elevated Eduard to the nobility and gave him the surname ‘von Löwenfels’.
+The father was believed to be French nobleman Jules de Seigneux but some believe the father was Emperor Alexander I. Ten years later, Juliane’s brother Ernst I, Duke of Saxe-Coburg and Gotha elevated Eduard to the nobility and gave him the surname ‘von Löwenfels’.
 After moving to Bern, Switzerland, Juliane gave birth to a second child, a daughter named Louise Hilda, in 1812.
 The father was Rodolphe de Schiferli, a Swiss doctor and professor who served as chamberlain of Juliane’s household for over twenty years.
 To avoid further scandal, the baby was adopted.

 The mansion house at Elfenau. photo: Von RicciSpeziari – photo uploaded by User:RicciSpeziari.
 Photographer: Riccardo Speziari, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=5608824

 In 1814, after refusing an offer of reconciliation from her husband, Juliane purchased an estate in Bern, Switzerland along the banks of the Aare River.
-She named the property Elfenau, and it would become her home for the rest of her life.
-Here she entertained musicians and artists from around Europe, as well as hosting numerous foreign diplomats.
-Finally, in 1820, her marriage was formally annulled by Emperor Alexander I. Several years later, in 1835, her son Eduard married his cousin, Bertha von Schauenstein.
+She named the property Elfenau, and it became her home for the rest of her life.
+Here she entertained musicians and artists from around Europe and hosted numerous foreign diplomats.
+Finally, in 1820, her marriage to Grand Duke Konstantin Pavlovich of Russia was formally annulled by Emperor Alexander I. Several years later, in 1835, her son Eduard married his cousin Bertha von Schauenstein.
 She was the illegitimate daughter of Ernst I of Saxe-Coburg and Gotha, and therefore a half-sibling to Prince Albert, who married Queen Victoria of the United Kingdom.

 Juliane, as painted by Winterhalter in 1848. source: Wikipedia